 Chicxulub Impact Event, Understanding the K-T Boundary

-Western Interior Seaway (90 Ma): New oceans begin to open.
+High Water Interior Seaways (90 Ma): New oceans begin to open.
 During the Cretaceous the South Atlantic Ocean opened.
 India separated from Madagascar and raced northward on a collision course with Eurasia.
 Notice that North America was connected to Europe, and that Australia was still joined to Antarctica.